juhotuho10/projects/Java/wordle/README.md

 # Wordle
-Simple wordlegame made as a university project in October 2023
+Wordle game with GUI made with Java as a university project in October 2023

 Randomizes the word to guess everytime and supports different length words